 • Ship manga with less care than others

-Both stores don't run nearly as many sales as sites like Right Stuf but they do run some, including Buy 2, Get 1 Free manga sales, that you can keep an eye out for as well.
+Both stores don’t run nearly as many sales as sites like Amazon or Crunchyroll but they do run some, including Buy 2, Get 1 Free manga sales as well as discounted coupons, that you can keep an eye out for as well.

 Another great thing about buying from BAM and B&N is that you can choose the quality of the manga volumes you buy when you shop in-store, whereas you can't when you buy online.
 So if quality is something you care about, this is something you may want to consider.